serverless/event-gateway-example/services/analytics/README.md

 1. Go to the Google APIs [Credentials console](https://console.developers.google.com/projectselector/apis/credentials).
 Select your project.

+1. Go to the [Google APIs Library](https://console.developers.google.com/apis/library) page, and click on the [BiqQuery API](https://console.developers.google.com/apis/api/bigquery-json.googleapis.com/overview) link to make sure the API is enabled for your project.

-2. Click `Create Credentials` and choose `Service account key`.
+1. Click `Create Credentials` and choose `Service account key`.

-3. In the Service Account dropdown, choose `New service account`.
+1. In the Service Account dropdown, choose `New service account`.
 Give it a name.
 In the Role box, go to BigQuery and select BigQuery Admin.

-4. Use a JSON key type and hit 'Create'.
+1. Use a JSON key type and hit 'Create'.
 It will download a JSON file to your computer.
 Move it to this directory as the file name `credentials.json`.

 ## Using BigQuery